Join our mailing list:

 Wells Road, Faulkland, BA3 5XF

 A three-roomed pub with no bar counter and a superb tap room.
-An 18th-century former cottage which has been a pub for over 200 years.
-The pub name comes from the burial place of a suicide, Edwin Tucker, who died in 1747.
+It is in an 18th-century cottage which has been a pub for over 200 years.
+The name comes from the burial place of a suicide, Edwin Tucker, who died in 1747.
 The two original delightfully unspoilt pub rooms with simple panelling and fixed bench seating are either side of a central corridor with ancient panelling.
-On the right is the tap room - note the Georgian lettering on the door which probably dates from the early 19th-century, if not the late 18th-century, and is surely the earliest pub lettering in the country.
+On the right is the tap room - note the Georgian lettering on the door which probably dates from the early 19th-century, if not the late 18th-century, and is surely among, if not the, the earliest pub lettering in the country.
 It survived because, at some point, it was covered by a screwed-on-sign.
 This small basic room has wall benches and the odd bell pushes.
-The mantelshelf over the old stone fireplace was replaced in 2007 when the original one caught fire and the room required re-painting as a result of smoke damage.
+The mantelshelf over the old stone fireplace was replaced in 2007 when the previous one caught fire and the room required re-painting due to smoke damage.